A1rPun/castle-crashers-resource/Mechanics/Relics.md

 Used for:

-- Does 1 damage per hit, ...dps if stuck
+- Does 1 damage per hit, _TODO: quote needed_ DPS
 - Can be blocked if facing it
 - Opens breakable doors quickly
 - Let's you get to max running speed with the press of 2 buttons
 - Let's you pickup coins/food/weapons offscreen
 - Let's you pickup coins/food/weapons while airborne
 - You can throw a boomerang at a weapon and press L to pick it up from a distance
 - When you hit a stunned enemy, canceling the stun, he will get immune to a boomerang.
 Fix this by doing a headbutt